 Pros and Cons of Using the Quick Ratio

-Pros of the Quick Ratio:
+Pros of the Quick Ratio

-- The quick ratio helps the company understand the level of its liquidity, helping them gauge the short-term financial strength of their business.
+- Simplicity: The quick ratio helps the company understand the level of its liquidity, helping them gauge the short-term financial strength of their business.

-Cons of the Quick Ratio:
+Cons of the Quick Ratio

-- Using this ratio on a standalone basis may not be sufficient to analyze the exact liquidity position of the company.
+While the acid test can be a great tool for companies attempting to gauge their short term health, as well as investors, lenders, and other partiers, due to its shortcomings, using the ratio on a standalone basis may not be sufficient to analyze the exact liquidity position of the company.

-How to Improve the Quick Ratio
+How to Improve Quick Ratio

 A company with a higher quick ratio is considered to be more financially stable than those with a lower quick ratio.
-A quick ratio greater than 1 is considered “healthy.”
+A quick ratio greater than one is considered “healthy.”
 Having a healthy quick ratio is important for companies themselves as well as their creditors, lenders, investors, capitalists, and other stakeholders.
 Businesses should always keep their quick ratio properly managed.